Peaceful Black Lives Matter Protest Moves Through Monroeville, Blocking Intersections And Stopping Traffic

 MONROEVILLE, Pa.
-(KDKA) – Peaceful protesters are blocking off intersections and stopping traffic in Monroeville while George Floyd is being laid to rest in Texas.
+(KDKA) – Peaceful protesters blocked off intersections and stopped traffic in Monroeville while George Floyd was laid to rest in Texas.

-The 16-year-old organizer tells KDKA’s Nicole Ford that having a freedom to be a part of this event — one of many that have followed in the wake of Floyd’s death — makes her feel powerful.
+The 16-year-old who spearheaded the protest tells KDKA’s Nicole Ford that having a freedom to be a part of this event — one of many that have followed in the wake of Floyd’s death — makes her feel powerful.

+“It means a lot to have the freedom of speech,” says Elena Alarcon.
+“It means a lot.”

 Roughly 10 police cars.
 Blocking the direction to the turnpike.
 Some protestors not happy their direction is blocked. @KDKA pic.twitter.com/SfmNbhiOG8